DIY Driveway Entrance Columns

 Here is the driveway during the Fall before the columns.

-The Spring Creek stone features a variety of neutral colors and coordinates perfectly with the natural gray retaining wall.
+The Spring Creek stone features a variety of neutral colors and coordinates perfectly with the natural gray retaining wall making these diy driveway pillars blend right in!

-I cannot even begin to tell you how much I love these columns.
-I was hoping to get the project finished before the leaves fell off the trees but as you can see, I missed the window of pretty Fall colorful leaves.
 Our house number is difficult to see from the driveway so in the Spring we will purchase an address plaque for the center of one of the columns and may add lights for driveway columns.
-We are also going to add a couple flower beds with smaller scaled shrubs as well in the Spring which will complete the look.
-If you try out our driveway entrance stone column tutorial, be sure to send us pictures!
+We are also going to add a couple flower beds (see diy planter bowls on top of columns) with smaller scaled shrubs as well in the Spring which will complete the look.

 What started as a hobby, Jessica’s blog now has millions of people visit yearly and while many of the projects and posts look and sound perfect, life hasn’t always been easy.
 Read Jessica’s story and how overcoming death, divorce and dementia was one of her biggest life lessons to date.